yuri-schmaltz/Wan2GP/README.md

 ## 🔥 Latest News!!
+* Mar 27 2025: 👋 Added support for the new Wan Fun InP models (image2video).
+The 14B Fun InP has probably better end image support but unfortunately existing loras do not work so well with it.
+The great novelty is the Fun InP image2 1.3B model : Image 2 Video is now accessible to even lower hardware configuration.
+It is not as good as the 14B models but very impressive for its size.
+You can choose any of those models in the Configuration tab.
+Many thanks to the VideoX-Fun team  (https://github.com/aigc-apps/VideoX-Fun)
-* Mar 20 2025: 👋 Good news !
+* Mar 26 2025: 👋 Good news !
 Official support for RTX 50xx please check the installation instructions below.
-* Mar 19 2025: 👋 Wan2.1GP v3.2:
+* Mar 24 2025: 👋 Wan2.1GP v3.2:
     - Added Classifier-Free Guidance Zero Star.
 The video should match better the text prompt (especially with text2video) at no performance cost: many thanks to the **CFG Zero * Team:**\
     Dont hesitate to give them a star if you appreciate the results:  https://github.com/WeichenFan/CFG-Zero-star
     - Added back support for Pytorch compilation with Loras.
 It seems it had been broken for some time